Chonkway/FASTA/README.md

 Supported files are the standard fasta file format:
 > .fasta, .fna, .fnn, .faa, .frn ,.fa

+This program supports batch-file handling, although you will need to create folders that separate each fasta sequence type.
+> As an example, if you had 150 AminoAcid FASTA files you could create a folder `AA` inside the project directory and point to it for the AA option.

 This program uses `Bio.SeqIO` to parse the files and obtain the following information: